Manufacturing and Inventory Management Software

 As a manufacturer, if you are targeting a lean manufacturing process, you need to get rid of inventory waste.
-It is one of the key elements that act as a barrier to your manufacturing processes of becoming leaner and more ROI driven.
+It is one of the critical elements that act as a barrier to your manufacturing processes of becoming leaner and more ROI driven.

-Maximizing the potential of your inventory directly results in improved business profitability – You make better business decisions, which results in improved business outcomes.
+Maximizing the potential of your inventory results in improved business profitability – You make better business decisions, which results in improved business outcomes.

-One needs to understand that manufacturing facilities are massive in scope and scale and typically have immense warehouses that are a part of these facilities.
+One needs to understand that manufacturing facilities are massive in scope and scale and typically have large warehouses that are a part of these facilities.
 The problem stems from the fact that stocks are managed by humans with very little technological intervention.

-What’s more, the availability of stock and its replenishment is typically dependent on judgment calls made by humans rather than advanced tech-enabled stock taking and the application of scientific models.
+What’s more, the availability of stock and its replenishment is typically dependent on judgment calls made by humans rather than advanced tech-enabled stocktaking and the application of scientific models.

-This results in a human error as it becomes essentially difficult to calculate key stock aspects such as stock levels, lead time provision, and oversight in the internal control systems that govern the various aspects of stock management.
+This results in a human error as it becomes substantially difficult to calculate key stock aspects such as stock levels, lead time provision, and oversight in the internal control systems that govern the various aspects of stock management.

-We are also looking at manufacturing moving from assembly line production to more made-to-order production wherein, all products are tailor-made according to end-customer specification.
-As can be imagined, in this particular case stock forecasting goes for a toss, as one cannot predict the demand for such products.
+We are also looking at manufacturing moving from assembly line production to more made-to-order production wherein, and all products are tailor-made according to end-customer specification.
+As can be imagined, in this particular case, stock forecasting goes for a toss, as one cannot predict the demand for such products.
 But does this mean inventory cannot be managed optimally?

 No, it doesn’t.

-The focus should be on deploying manufacturing industry specific inventory control software that has been configured to address inventory control challenges in manufacturing.
+The focus should be on deploying manufacturing industry-specific inventory control software that has been configured to address inventory control challenges in manufacturing.

-Let’s get started, but before that here’s a question that must be answered:
+Let’s get started, but before that, here’s a question that must be answered:

 Then there are the raw materials that are being used in the production process or might be used in the production process, next after the current production batch is complete.
 These are known as WIP or Work-In-Progress.